International French School (Singapore)

 International French School (Singapore) (IFS) (Lycée Français de Singapour, LFS) is a French international school in Singapore certified by the French Ministry of Education.
 Operational for over 50 years, IFS delivers a bilingual French-English education for international students aged 2 to 18, from kindergarten to high school.
 Its campus, located on Ang Mo Kio Avenue 3, has 54000 sqm of space.

 History

+The predecessor of this institution opened in 1967.
+13 years later several French companies spent three million Singapore dollars to establish and create an established French international school, and in September 1984 the school opened in a Bukit Tinggi campus.
+Around 1993 the primary school moved to a rental property on Thomson Road due to growth at the school, and in that year the school began establishing plans for a new campus.